Learning Goals

 Use the latest NeMo Framework Training container

-This playbook has been tested using the container:
+This playbook has been tested on:

-on DGX Cloud.
+.
 It is expected to work similarly on other environments.

 Hardware Requirements

-Minimum 8xA100 80G (1 node) for SFT on 7B and 13B.
+Minimum 8xA100 80G (1 node) for SFT on 7B and 13B

 Data

-If you already have a .nemo file for llama models, you can skip this step.
+If you already have a .nemo file for Llama models, you can skip this step.

 mkdir llama2-7b-hf